WPKN: History

 WPKN was founded in 1963 as the college radio station of the University of Bridgeport, but became independent of the university in 1989.
-The call letters originally stood for "Purple Knights Network," named after the university's sports teams.
+Its call letters originally stood for "Purple Knights Network," named after the university's sports teams.

 Many stations below the 92 MHz FM band receive funds from commercial entities despite being part of the non-commercial radio band.
 This is thought by some to present the potential for conflicts of interest.
 WPKN only takes funds from private donors with no stipulations for their expenditure attached.
 This allows the music and news programmers complete freedom to produce their own shows with no outside pressure.

 WPKN also had a carrier current on 540 AM.

 In a 2021 article for The New Yorker, David Owen labeled WPKN "the greatest radio station in the world", praising its human-made playlists in comparison to "corporate algorithms" on other radio stations.